PIK-LPJmL/lpjmlkit/paper.md

 [@Porwollik2022cover; @Herzfeld2021soc] that had not been simulated before within a DGVM.
-There are many other examples of different scientific studies based on LPJmL simulations, all using individual software solutions with the risks already described.
+There are many other examples of different scientific studies based on LPJmL simulations, all using individual scripts to create inputs for the model or analyze outputs with the risks already described.
 Unlike its sister model LPJ-GUESS [@bagnara_r_2019] or other models, such as MAgPIE [@dietrich_magpie_2019] LPJmL was never equipped with standardised interfaces for higher level programming languages to either run simulations or